kyflores/ScoreLM/README.md

 * Non-power-of-two duration (like triplets) handling seems bugged and needs more investigation, but there aren't many triplets in the training data at the moment.
 They render but Musecore produces warnings.

+## WSL2
+Deepspeed hits an out of memory issue on WSL2, which is discussed in [this thread](https://github.com/microsoft/DeepSpeed/issues/2977)
+Apply the workaround suggest, removing the pin memory call.